Skip to main content

 What was one effect of Gibbons v Ogden Supreme Court decision quizlet?

-determined that only the federal government could regulate interstate commerce
+The decision established that only the federal government can regulate interstate commerce and that federal laws take precedence over conflicting state laws.

 What was the most significant result of the ruling?